 PTSD service dogs are trained in interruption tasks, which interfere with flashbacks, nightmares, panic attacks, or self-harming behaviors.
 They learn how to help an individual awake from nightmares or night terrors when they occur and are taught to ease anxiety and distress.

-Service dogs distract their owners from unhealthy behaviors by nudging, providing their paw, or leaning on them.
+Service dogs distract their owners from unhealthy behaviors by nudging, providing their paws, or leaning on them.
 Other interruption tactics include licking a person’s face or hands, lying across a person’s chest, nuzzling, or initiating distracting play.

 The dogs also learn movement tasks, which help with crowd control, physically blocking a person, or checking certain areas to alert a person that it is safe to proceed.
 They can alleviate panic in crowded or highly stimulating environments by using their body to create a sense of safety.
-The service dog may either stand in front of a person or circle around them to create personal space.
+The service dog may either stand in front of a person or circle them to create personal space.
 In addition, they are taught to move in a way that creates pressure on certain body parts to alleviate stress.

 Service dogs are educated in guide tasks, where they learn to navigate a person away from stressful or crowded places or from an identified trigger.
-It can learn to help a person to safely leave a place or event when they are having a panic attack or experiencing high levels of anxiety.
+It can help a person to safely leave a place or event when they are having a panic attack or experiencing high levels of anxiety.

 PTSD service dogs learn to perform call tasks, where they can call 911, a suicide hotline, a mental health clinician, or another support person from a pre-programmed phone.
-In emergency situations, a service dog can be trained to get help by setting off an emergency button or alert system when an individual is in trouble.
+In emergencies, a service dog can be trained to get help by setting off an emergency button or alert system when an individual is in trouble.
 It can also be trained to bring medication by command or when alerted through a timer or alarm.

 PTSD Service Dog Requirements

 There are many benefits for sufferers of PTSD in incorporating the use of service dogs into their lives.
 It is important to note that a PTSD service dog should be used in conjunction with therapy or medication and is not enough to treat symptoms of PTSD on its own.
-It is also critical for a person get a service dog only when they can provide care for it.
+It is also critical for a person to get a service dog only when they can provide care for it.
 It would be counterproductive for one to obtain a service dog when they are not ready, as it would only cause increased levels of stress and anxiety.

 - Rodriguez, K. E., LaFollette, M. R., Hediger, K., Ogata, N., & O’Haire, M. E. (2020).
 Defining the PTSD Service Dog Intervention: Perceived Importance, Usage, and Symptom Specificity of Psychiatric Service Dogs for Military Veterans.
 Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.01638